 One possible solution is to replace the complete headlight.
 Replacing the headlight can be expensive.

 In this case, we decided to replace just the damaged wires and the connector.
-Since the bulb was a 9006 type, we purchased a connector for 9006 light bulbs online.
+Since the bulb was a 9006 type, we purchased an online connector for 9006 light bulbs.

 Here is how we fixed it: